- What is the UNCRPD? What does it propose to do?

 - Why does HSLDA oppose it?

 - We believe the CRPD would threaten homeschooling and parental rights.
 It would override existing state laws, seriously damaging state’s rights.
 It would surrender our nation’s sovereignty to unelected UN bureaucrats.
 And it is unnecessary because of the strong protections for people with disabilities provided by the Americans with Disabilities Act and other U.S. laws.
-For more information, see The UN Convention on the Rights of Persons with Disabilities: A Danger to Homeschool Families by HSLDA Chairman Michael Farris.*
+For more information, see The UN Convention on the Rights of Persons with Disabilities: A Danger to Homeschool Families: 15 Specific Problems, by HSLDA Chairman Michael Farris.*

 - What is the current status of the treaty?

 - Ratification of the CRPD was rejected by the U.S. Senate on December 4, 2012 by a 61–38 vote.
 This fell six votes short of the two-thirds majority needed to ratify any treaty.
 However, supporters of the treaty promised to bring it up for another ratification vote.
 In November of 2013, the Senate Foreign Relations Committee held two rounds of hearings on the CRPD, including one where HSLDA Chairman Michael Farris testified against the treaty.
 On July 22, 2014, the Senate Foreign Relations Committee voted 12–6 to once again send the CRPD to the full Senate for a ratification vote.
 Supporters of the treaty are lobbying senators to support the treaty since supporters are a handful of votes short of the 67 votes necessary for the Senate to ratify the CRPD.
 There is a very strong likelihood that the U.S. Senate will hold a vote on the CRPD before December 31, 2014.

 - Would ratifying the treaty affect future U.S. law?